-Employment Screening Definition and Information
+Employment Screening Definition and Explanation

-Pre-employment screening, employment screening or employment background checks is defined as the process used to investigate the criminal, driving, educational, credit and employment history of job applicants.
+It is defined as the process used to investigate the criminal, driving, educational, credit and employment history of job applicants.
 Pre-employment drug screening is also considered an element of employment screening.

 Prospective employers rely on driving records, employment credit checks, employment drug screening and criminal records checks as well as credential and previous employment verifications to assess the suitability of job applicants.